Strategic management in government

 “Public value refers to the value created by the government through laws, regulations, services and any other action.
 In a democratic society, this value is defined by the public themselves.
 Value is determined by citizens preferences expressed in a variety of ways and thus it provides a rough yard stick against which to gauge the public institutions and government policies.”

 A seminal figure in the field of public management, Mark Moore presents his summation of fifteen years of research, observation, and teaching about what public sector executives should do to improve the performance of public enterprises.

-Following Moore’s cases, we witness dilemmas faced by a cross section of public managers from the Environmental Protection Agency, the Department of Youth Services, the Park Plaza Redevelopment Project, the swine flu scare, the Houston Police Department, the Boston Housing Authority.
-Their work, together with Moore’s analysis, reveals how public managers can achieve their true goal of producing public value.
+Following Moore’s cases, we witness dilemmas faced by a cross-section of public managers from the Environmental Protection Agency, the Department of Youth Services, the Park Plaza Redevelopment Project, the swine flu scare, the Houston Police Department, and the Boston Housing Authority.
+Their work and Moore’s analysis reveal how public managers can achieve their true goal of producing public value.

 Moore, M. (1995) Creating Public Value: Strategic management in government.
 Cambridge, Massachusetts, United States: Harvard University Press.